atc1441/HINKeinkDisplayLibrary/README.md

 This library dont uses any Buffer, it will directly write to the E-Paper Display and dont uses much RAM.

+you also need the Adafruit GFX Library installed.

 Here are more infos on the Displays compatible with it: